tyogautomo/tyogautomo/README.md

 ![Banner](https://i.ibb.co/sK92xKY/github-Banner-2.png)

 ## Hi there, I'm Yoga 👋
-I do a lot of arts stuff before, starting from the traditional arts like hand drawings, paintings.. and digital arts such as vector arts and even 3D modeling.. until one day another cool stuff came into my life => Programming.
+I do a lot of arts stuff before, from traditional arts until the digital one.
+One day a cool stuff came into my life => Programming.
 That thing has been changing my whole life career and making a new point of view of arts (and definetly with others) for me.
-I also learning Back-end to keep up with another technologies.
+Not only into Frontend, I also learning Backend to keep up with another technologies and building a complete Web / Mobile Apps.
 <br>
 ### TL;DR This is my life in a nut shell..
 - 💻 I’m currently working on React Native projects (in a startup company)